Honda CBR600RR: 2005–2006

+The Honda CBR 400RR Anniversary Edition pays tribute to the legendary CBR line while meeting the demand from countries where mid-range displacement limits apply.
+Inspired by the CBR600RR’s aggressive design and aerodynamics, this special anniversary model retains Honda’s race-bred DNA while introducing a finely tuned 400cc inline-four engine for optimal balance between performance and accessibility.

+This edition combines the bodywork and styling of the CBR600RR with a lighter chassis and slightly reduced power output, offering the same sharp handling, precision, and Honda reliability that define the CBR legacy.

 2007–2008

 On September 6, 2006, Honda revealed an all new CBR600RR for the 2007 model year.

 Weight was the primary focus of the redesign.
 The result was a 20 lb reduction in dry weight over the 2006 model, from a claimed 361 lb to 341 lb.
 Tested weights without fuel were 401–402 lb.

 In redesigning the CBR600RR for lighter weight and increased performance, Honda's engineers started with the engine.
 The completely new engine was smaller and lighter than its predecessor, the designers having used careful positioning of all internal components to achieve reductions in the motor's length, width, and height, as well as reducing weight by 2 kg compared to the 2006 model's powerplant.
 Horsepower increased to about 105 hp measured in independent tests.

 The frame was lighter and more compact than the 2006 CBR600RR.
 The handling of the new bike was sharpened by its 22 mm shorter wheelbase, as well as by the designer's focus on strict mass centralization.
 Despite the shorter wheelbase, the 2007 model's swingarm was 5 mm longer than that of the 2006, made possible by the more compact dimensions of the new bike's engine.

 The suspension of the 2007 model was carried over almost unchanged from the 2006 bike, with the same 41 mm inverted fork in front, and Honda's Unit Pro-Link rear suspension configuration damping the rear wheel.
 The new three-spoke cast aluminum wheels were also lighter than those on the 2006 bike, which further contributed to the enhanced performance of the suspension.
 The brakes had dual radial-mount four-piston calipers and twin 310 mm discs at the front, and a single-piston caliper and a 220 mm disc at the rear.
 Hidden below the steering head was an updated version of the Honda Electronic Steering Damper (HESD) system, which was also available on the CBR1000RR.

 The smaller, sharper-edged new front upper fairing was dominated by the large central ram-air duct which fed the airbox through an opening in the steering head section of the frame and was separated from the sides of the fairing by a large gap which Honda said was for air management purposes.
 The tail-section was similarly smaller and sharper-edged, riding atop a heavily restyled under-seat muffler.